How To Answer “What Motivates You?” (With Examples)

-During a job interview, employers may ask a mix of straightforward and open-ended questions.
-Usually, open-ended questions are used to better understand your personality, work style and self-awareness.
-“What motivates you?” is a popular open-ended question that you should be ready to answer.
+During a job interview, employers will likely ask a few open-ended questions.
+Usually, open-ended questions are used to better understand your personality, work style and qualifications in order to determine whether you would be a good fit for the role.
+“What motivates you?” is a popular open-ended question that you should be prepared to answer.

 There are two main reasons hiring managers ask this question:

-The best candidate for a job will be someone naturally energized by the responsibilities and experiences associated with the position.
-For example, if you’re interviewing to be a news reporter and you share that deadline-focused, fast-paced work motivates you, the interviewer can draw clear parallels between the job and your ideal work environment.
+The best candidate for a job will be naturally energized by the responsibilities and experiences associated with the position.
+For example, if you’re interviewing to be a news reporter and you share a motivation for deadline-focused, fast-paced work, the interviewer can draw clear parallels between the job and your ideal work environment.

-- They want to determine whether you are self-aware enough to know what drives you.
+2. Employers want to determine whether you are self-aware enough to know what drives you

 Like any job interview question, the best way to make sure you leave a positive impression is to develop your talking points ahead of time.
 Here are a few questions to ask yourself to help you formulate your response:

 What did a great day at work look like in previous roles?

 Take a moment to reflect on your professional history and what you considered fulfilling about each job.
 Try to identify any trends.
 For example, you may realize your favorite memories from each of your previous positions involved reaching a difficult goal or solving a complex problem.
 In this case, you can say you’re motivated by being pushed out of your comfort zone or having the opportunity to overcome a challenge.
 If you’re new to the professional world, consider what motivated you to do your best in internships, volunteer positions or classes.

 What made you choose your profession or field?